-We expected to gear up for spring and summer by stocking our wine fridge with as many bottles of rosé as we could fit, but these days it seems like we’ve been hearing more about a new wine trend: chilled red wine.
-Now, we’ve always stuck to drinking red wine at room temperature (sangria not included), but we’re intrigued at the thought of sipping on something a little more interesting than pink wine when the weather gets warmer, so we reached out to several wine experts to get their opinion on the emerging chilled red wine trend.
+We geared up for summer by stocking our wine fridge with as many bottles of rosé as we could fit, but these days it seems like we’ve been hearing more about a new wine trend: chilled red wine.
+Now, we’ve always stuck to drinking red wine at room temperature (sangria not included), but we’re intrigued at the thought of sipping on something a little more interesting than pink wine now that the weather is scorching hot, so we reached out to several wine experts to get their opinion on the emerging chilled red wine trend.

 “I’ve been drinking chilled reds for some time now, so I’m happy to hear it’s becoming a trend!” shared Katie Nelson, senior director of winemaking for Columbia Crest.
 “It’s a great opportunity for people to enjoy wine on even more occasions.
 Anything with a lighter body, higher acidity and no oak is nice chilled — varietals like Pinot Noir and Gamay.
 They’re great to pair with charcuterie boards and appetizers or a hearty salad like arugula with flank steak, parmesan cheese and cracked pepper.”